Learn Alcohol Cravings in Recovery:...

 Understanding Alcohol Cravings

 Alcohol cravings are physical and emotional urges to drink.
-You might feel a loss of control or an overwhelming desire to consume alcohol, even if you know it would have negative consequences.
-There are some clear neurochemical reasons you might experience cravings.
+You might feel a loss of control or an overwhelming desire to consume alcohol, even if you know doing so would produce negative consequences.
+However, there are some clear neurochemical reasons you might experience cravings.

-Alcohol addiction changes your brain,1 most noticeably in the reward center.
-Once drinking becomes a habit, your brain gets used to the good feelings that come with alcohol.
-It can grow harder to feel good without drinking.
-So when you quit, you might still crave that sense of reward.
+As drinking alcohol becomes habitual, your brain gets used to the feeling of reward associated with alcohol use.1 It can grow harder to feel good without drinking, therefore, when you quit, you can still crave that sense of reward.1

 Timeline: How Long Do Alcohol Cravings Last?